czernous/persian-hugo/exampleSite/content/about/_index.md

 I enrolled on a PGCE program.
 But again something didn't feel right.
 So, I dropped out of my PGCE.
 Penniless and desperate I knew I had to get my life together fast.

-So, I used the remnants of my student loan to pay for a course in Teaching English as a Foreign Language.
+I used the remnants of my student loan to pay for a course in Teaching English as a Foreign Language.
 After a month of intensive training, I received my TESOL certificate.

 The next thing I knew I was jetting off to Spain to teach English.
 Spain led to teaching to Vietnam.
 After years of living in Vietnam and in other countries.